Agricultural firm Kakuzi PLC is bullish on the long-term growth prospects of its products.

 In 2020, UK supermarket giant Tesco suspended the supply of avocados from the company over alleged systemic human rights abuses.

-“We are cognizant of the fact that going forward businesses will more and more have to observe human rights in the course of their operations.
+“We are cognizant that going forward; businesses will increasingly have to observe human rights in the course of their operations.
 Kakuzi does not in any way entertain human rights abuse of any sort,” said Odio.

 Kakuzi Plc is a dually listed company trading on both the Nairobi and the London Stock Exchange.